wavesplatform/matcher/README.md

 5. IDE can't find Waves Node's classes in `waves-ext`.
 Download required artifacts manually: `sbt waves-ext/downloadWavesNodeArtifacts` and then reload SBT configuration in IDE.

+6. If you want to run integration tests with Kafka, run the command in sbt before: `set `dex-it`/Test/envVars := Map("KAFKA_SERVER" -> "kafka-host:9092")`

 ## 10. Production recommendations

 ### Kafka's queue